11 plus appeals

 A12.
 Is it a good idea to invite my local Councillor along to support my appeal?

 In the past, Codes of Practice routinely advised against politicians attending.
-The previous Code was amended to clarify that MPs and local councillors can support parents at hearings provided that there is no conflict of interest.
+This advice was then amended to clarify that MPs and local councillors can support parents at hearings provided that there is no conflict of interest.
 (An example of a conflict of interest would be if the local councillor with responsibility for children’s services were to try and support your appeal!)

 If a politician is being brought along to impress the panel, then in my view parents would be better off on their own.